Consumer drone business stumbles, but commercial markets beckon

 By Heather Somerville

-SAN FRANCISCO The fledgling drone industry is in the throes of change as weak consumer demand and falling prices drive startups to shift their focus to specialized business applications.
+SAN FRANCISCO (Reuters) - The fledgling drone industry is in the throes of change as weak consumer demand and falling prices drive startups to shift their focus to specialized business applications.

 3D Robotics - an early drone startup that raised more than$125 million from investors - has seen its consumer business all but crash.
 This week, it unveiled a new commercial strategy, announcing a camera-equipped drone with imaging software designed for construction companies.